The League of American Orchestras

 Hosted by the USC Thornton School of Music

-Essentials of Orchestra Management, the premier orchestra management course in the United States, prepares orchestra professionals to be effective administrators and leaders by giving them the knowledge and tools they need.
-Taking place over the course of ten days on the University of Southern California campus in Los Angeles, the Essentials seminar provides participants with an in-depth overview of orchestra management, builds career networks, and offers a unique opportunity to obtain what’s necessary to become an innovative and successful leader in the arts.
-To many, it’s the gold standard of orchestra management training.
+Essentials of Orchestra Management, the premier orchestra management course in the United States, is an immersive ten-day seminar which prepares orchestra professionals with the tools they need to be effective administrators and leaders.
+Since its inception in 2000, more than 450 professionals have participated in Essentials, including many who now hold key leadership positions in orchestras.
+This residential program on the University of Southern California campus in Los Angeles provides an in-depth overview of orchestra management, builds diverse career networks, and offers participants a unique opportunity to obtain the knowledge necessary to become a successful leader in the arts.

-Led by a faculty of high-profile orchestra executives, leadership experts, artists, and arts activists with diverse backgrounds and viewpoints, the seminar is designed to address both theory and practice, integrating the faculty’s extensive practical experience and professional knowledge into a course of study that not only explores the challenges faced by orchestra managers today, but also envisions how orchestras must adapt and change to be sustainable in the future.
+Led by a faculty of high-profile orchestra executives, musicians, arts activists, and leadership experts, the seminar is designed to address both theory and practice.
+Participants can expect to explore key functions of an orchestra manager’s work (e.g., artistic planning; equity, diversity, and inclusion; audience development; and contract negotiation) through an innovative course of study that explores not only the challenges faced by orchestra managers today, but also how orchestras must adapt and change to be sustainable in the future.

 The purpose of Essentials is to:

-- Serve as a platform for the development of future orchestra leaders
+- Serve as a platform to develop future orchestra leaders

 - Deepen the knowledge and skills of the people in the field